$0 Illinois IEP Meeting Prep Checklist

 Manifestation Determination in Illinois: What Happens When Your Child Is Suspended

 Your child with an IEP got suspended.
 Now someone at the school mentioned a "manifestation determination meeting."
-You might have 10 days before major decisions get made about your child's placement.
+You might have 10 school days before major decisions get made about your child's placement.
 Here's what that meeting is, what your rights are, and what to do right now.

 What a Manifestation Determination Is